The future of Best Buy: At-home gyms, e-bikes and outdoor grills - KESQ

 The company is also expecting a sales decline of up to 4% in 2022.
 After stocking up for the past two years, many consumers have already bought most of the electronics they need, while others are pulling back spending because of higher prices, say analysts.

 Close to 40% of Best Buy’s business today comes from online sales, nearly double than before the pandemic.
-Best Buy is increasingly using its stores not to lure customers in person but to ship online orders to customers’ homes.
+Best Buy is increasingly using its stores to ship online orders to customers’ homes.

 “We remain confident about Best Buy,” retail analyst Neil Saunders said in a note to clients Thursday.
 “It is a solid, well-run business with a clear vision.
 However, there is no denying that it is now in a more challenging place.”